philchalmers/York_Thesis_LyX/README.md

 By default, LyX does not have an 'update master file' keyboard shortcut, though it does have a compile master file option (`Document -> View Master Documentation`), which for me was `Ctrl+Alt+R`.

-To add an update shortcut (so that your opened pdf stays on the same page after recompiled) use the
+To add an update shortcut (so that your opened PDF stays on the same page after recompiled) use the
 following:

 - Got to `Tools -> Preferences -> Editing -> Shortcuts`, and click `New`
 - Give the command the name `master-buffer-update`, and a nice keyboard shortcut.
-  I gave it `Ctrl+Alt+Shift+R`.
+  I gave it `Ctrl + Alt + Shift + r`.
 Click okay to finish.